lighty6969/Group_With_image_replit/DEPLOYMENT.md

 # TextRoom Deployment Guide

 This document provides instructions for deploying the TextRoom chat application to production environments.
+The application now supports image sharing, theme customization, and mobile-friendly UI.

 ## Table of Contents